jeffreyziegler/openEnded/README.md

 ``install.packages('~/Downloads/openEnded_1.0.tar.gz', repos = NULL, type ='source')``

+**Use:**

+Check out the <a href="https://github.com/jeffreyziegler/openEnded/blob/master/vignettes/example_application.pdf" target="_blank"> application</a> in ``vignettes/`` for a step-by-step guide of how to reproduce the example in the original paper.

+**Citation:**

 If you use this software, please cite the original paper:

-**Citation:**

 ```bash
 @article{ziegler2020,